rudylyh/CurveStructureSeg/README.md

 ### Description:

-Use "depth2curve.py img_name" to segment curve structures from depth images.
+Use "python depth2curve.py img_name" to segment curve structures from depth images.
 Example images are included in the data folder.